MicrosoftDocs/biztalk-docs/biztalk/technical-guides/monitoring-and-reducing-database-i-o-contention.md

   Separating the MessageBox and BizTalk Tracking databases and separating the database files and transaction log files on different physical disks are considered best practices for reducing disk I/O contention.
 Try to spread the disk I/O across as many physical spindles as possible.
 For more information about avoiding disk contention, see [How to Avoid Disk Contention](https://go.microsoft.com/fwlink/?LinkId=158809) in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Performance Optimization Guide.

   You should separate the files manually after configuring [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
-For more information, see the [BizTalk Server Database Optimization white paper](https://go.microsoft.com/fwlink/?LinkId=101578).

 ## See Also
  [Using the Performance Analysis of Logs (PAL) Tool](../technical-guides/using-the-performance-analysis-of-logs-pal-tool.md)